 Frequency and Length of Committee Meetings

 On the recommendation of the Nominating and Corporate Governance Committee, the Board fixes a schedule of regular meetings of each of the Committees in advance of each year.
 The length of meetings varies depending upon the matters considered.
-Currently, the Audit Committee meets eight times each year; the Finance Committee meets five times each year; the Nominating and Corporate Governance Committee meets four times each year; and the Personnel and Organization Committee meets four times each year.
+Currently, the Audit Committee meets seven times each year; the Finance Committee meets five times each year; the Nominating and Corporate Governance Committee meets four times each year; and the Personnel and Organization Committee meets four times each year.
 Meetings are scheduled to allow adequate time to consider all matters thoroughly.

 Assessing the Committees’ Performance